 There are about 450 households in Minturn, correlating to an average household size of 2.43.
-Just under two-thirds of Minturn households are families (related individuals), with just 8% including children - a lower proportion than many surrounding communities in Eagle County.
-Twenty four percent of households are roommate groups - a higher proportion than surrounding communities - and 17% are single individual households - a lower proportion than many surrounding communities.
-Larger households and single-person households are more likely to be renters in Minturn, with 23% of renter households comprising more than 2 people and 21% comprising single-person households.
-For ownership households these stats are 16% and 12% respectively.
+Just under two-thirds of Minturn households are families (related individuals), with just 8 percent including children - a lower proportion than many surrounding communities in Eagle County.
+24 percent of households are roommate groups - a higher proportion than surrounding communities - and 17 percent are single individual households - a lower proportion than many surrounding communities.
+Larger households and single-person households are more likely to be renters in Minturn, with 23 percent of renter households comprising more than 2 people and 21 percent comprising single-person households.
+For ownership households these stats are 16 and 12 percent respectively.
 A slight majority of households in Minturn are owner-occupied (59%).